YunchaoYang/ppiclF-doc/_sources/examples/dem_pack_3d.rst.txt

 Background
 ^^^^^^^^^^
 This is an example that illustrates a particle packing in a realistic geometry.
-To accomplish this, an efficient neighbor search is performed along with reading in of external boundary conditions.
+To accomplish this, an efficient neighbor search is performed along with reading in external boundary conditions.
 The following system of equations is solved for the i particle

 .. math::
    \dfrac{d \mathbf{X}^{(i)}}{d t} &= \mathbf{V}^{(i)}, \\ M_p^{(i)} \dfrac{d \mathbf{V}^{(i)}}{d t} &= \mathbf{F}_{c}^{(i)} + \mathbf{F}_b^{(i)},